-- o 40 states, Washington, D.C., the Federal Bureau of Prisons and numerous regions and localities (of which two, St. Louis County and San Diego County, are included in this study) have ACDSs which are operational.
-By operational we mean that at least one offender-based application is operating and officially in use by the appropriate agency staff. - o It should be noted that most systems are constantly being modified and upgraded, if not slated for replacement; as discussed in Section 5.1, this fact does pose a problem for the conduct of an ACDS evaluation.
+o 40 states, Washington, D.C., the Federal Bureau of Prisons and numerous regions and localities (of which two, St. Louis County and San Diego County, are included in this study) have ACDSs which are operational.
+By operational we mean that at least one offender-based application is operating and officially in use by the appropriate agency staff.

+o It should be noted that most systems are constantly being modified and upgraded, if not slated for replacement; as discussed in Section 5.1, this fact does pose a problem for the conduct of an ACDS evaluation.

-- o One state, Indiana, had an ACDS, the operation of which was suspended in 1975 for lack of funds; there are no plans to reinstate the system at present. - o 4 states are now in the process of developing their first ACDS and 4 states have no ACDS and no plans to develop an ACDS in the near future, although in the latter category we have included Nevada, which does have an inmate finance accounting system.
+o One state, Indiana, had an ACDS, the operation of which was suspended in 1975 for lack of funds; there are no plans to reinstate the system at present.

+o 4 states are now in the process of developing their first ACDS and 4 states have no ACDS and no plans to develop an ACDS in the near future, although in the latter category we have included Nevada, which does have an inmate o This column identifies the funding source(s) for the development of the initial ACDS and the current ACDS.
+In the cases where the current system is the initial system the funding source(s) is repeated.